-Sparing Children from the Effects of Chemotherapy
+Sparing Children the Effects of Chemotherapy

 Vanderbilt is currently the only center in the Mid-South and one of a handful in the U.S. offering both IAC and intravitreal chemotherapy for ocular cancer.
 The success rate has been high.

-“Targeting the [ocular] tumor spares the rest of the child’s body from the toxic effects of chemotherapy,” Daniels said.
+“Targeting the ocular tumor spares the rest of the child’s body from the toxic effects of chemotherapy,” Daniels said.
 “The increased efficacy of IAC is especially evident for eyes with more advanced disease, such as difficult-to-treat group D retinoblastoma.
 Since we began using these advanced therapies, we’ve successfully eradicated 100 percent of tumors.”

-Adult Ocular Cancers
+Hard-to-Treat Ocular Cancers

 Daniels also treats adults with ocular cancers.
 “Uveal melanoma is by far the most common eye cancer in adults,” he said.
 “While we have excellent success rates for treating the intraocular tumor using implanted, plaque-based radiotherapy – almost 100 percent here at Vanderbilt – many patients end up losing vision as a result of this treatment, and many still go on to develop metastatic disease.”

 Historically, large and very large melanomas were treated with enucleation.
 A pilot study led by Daniels demonstrated that a technique called fractionated stereotactic radiosurgery (fSRS) could cure very large uveal melanomas without enucleation.
 At the primary study endpoint of one year, 100 percent of tumors were successfully eradicated, and 100 percent of eyes saved.
 Most patients retained good visual acuity years after treatment.